The Foundations: Origin

 At first, they found progress quite slow, and one of their sax players, Pat Burke, had to drop out of the band and take another job while they went through a rough patch.
-He did rejoin them again later in 1967.
+He later rejoined them in 1967.

-They were noticed by Brian Epstein, who added them to the roster of his NEMS Agency, but the contract became void when he died.
+They were noticed by Brian Epstein, who added them to the roster of his NEMS Agency, but the contract became void after he died on 27 August 1967.